 Valid Passport, visa, current I-20, I-94

-You will also need a letter from IES office certifying your good F-1 status – please visit the IES Portal to request this letter, and please allow a few days processing time.
+You will also need a letter from ISSS office certifying your good F-1 status – please visit the ISSS Portal to request this letter, and please allow a few days processing time.

 Social Security Administration Office Hours and Locations